cvghivebrain/HiveView/README.md

 * FileMagic MAG - no samples
 * Flash Image FI - no samples
 * FlashCam Frame - no samples
-* FlashPix FPX - actually a CFBF archive
+* FlashPix FPX - unsupported
 * FITS - failed on some samples from https://telparia.com/fileFormatSamples/image/fits/
 * Fremont Fax96 - no samples
 * Fugawi FX3 - no samples